-Fifos determined by these anchors are a half tone larger or smaller than tritones (e.g., the fifth M is 3-7 and the fourth M is 3-6).
+Fifos determined by these anchors are a half tone larger or smaller than tritones (e.g., the tritone M is 3-p7, the fifth M is 3-7 and the fourth M is 3-6).
 This is a 3:1 reduction in the number of symbols required to identify building blocks, plus the removal of any need to parse pairs of note symbols in music notation to identify what they represent.
-What's more, the identity of inverted building blocks is preserved by the convention of underlining anchor symbols to represent inversions going down (e.g., 3-7 is the fifth M, and 7-3 is the fourth $\underline{M}$ in which 7 is an implied bass note a fourth down from the anchor).
+What's more, the identity of inverted building blocks is preserved by the convention of underlining anchor symbols to represent inversions going down (e.g., 7-3 is the fourth $\underline{\mathbf{M}}$ in which 7 is an implied bass note a fourth down from the anchor).